OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Introduction

+OODIDA uses a virtual private network for communication.
+It connects data analysts with a large number of on-board units (OBUs).
+While our system could be used for general distributed data processing tasks, it has been designed for data exploration and rapid prototyping in the automotive domain, targeting a fleet of reference vehicles.
+An architecture diagram is provided in Fig.~\ref{fig:architecture}: $m$ users interact with a central cloud application that is connected with $n$ client nodes.
+The main feature of our system is distributing and concurrently processing decentralized data analytics tasks of arbitrary duration.
+We provide a JSON interface for external applications.
+In addition, error handling mechanisms address the issue of intermittent availability of client devices.

+This paper presents the architecture and design of OODIDA as well as use cases that illustrate how this framework solves real-world problems.
+It has been deployed to test vehicles and used for processing live real-time data.
+Due to legal agreements that prevent us from publicly sharing source code artifacts, we need to keep some details under wraps.
+That being said, we do share implementation details of the server in Sect.~\ref{sol:bridge}.
+This is the central part of our system, which facilitates the high level of responsiveness and ability to concurrently process large numbers of tasks.
+The provided description of our system makes it possible to retrace our work.
+We thus believe that the information we share is sufficient to facilitate the creation of a similar system, which should largely offset that we cannot publicly release the source code of the software we created.

+From a conceptual perspective, OODIDA is noteworthy for applying the paradigm of lightweight concurrent processing, via the programming language Erlang, to the automotive domain for real-time data analytics.
+This makes it possible to execute concurrent workloads.
+The system is also scalable as we sidestep issues related to threaded execution.
+Our approach is also less resource-heavy than a containerized solution where multiple containers are executed on the client.

-The remainder of this paper starts off with some relevant background in Section~\ref{problem}.
-Subsequently, we provide a detailed description of OODIDA in Section~\ref{solution}, which includes a gradual presentation of our framework, moving from a very simple example all the way to fully distributed concurrent execution of multiple assignments.
-We substantiate the practical usefulness of OODIDA with an empirical evaluation in Section~\ref{sec:eval}, before we conclude with a brief overview of related work in Section~\ref{related} as well as potential future work in Section~\ref{future}.
+The remainder of this paper starts off with relevant background information in Sect.~\ref{problem}.
+Subsequently, we provide a detailed description of OODIDA in Sect.~\ref{solution}, with a particular focus on how this system handles distributed concurrent execution of multiple assignments.
+This section also includes examples of how our general-purpose system for distributed real-time data analytics has been applied to various problems in the automotive domain.
+We substantiate the practical usefulness of our system with an empirical evaluation in Sect.~\ref{sec:eval} that focuses on scalability.
+The paper concludes with an overview of related work in Sect.~\ref{related}, which discusses various alternatives and why we did not use them, and potential future work in Sect.~\ref{future}.